From Darjeeling to Bhutan

 Is this holiday for you?

 This India and Bhutan adventure holiday is a combination of two unique and exciting treks, and aims to give a comprehensive taste of the available trekking in the Eastern Himalaya plus an insight into the culture of its Buddhist peoples.
 The conditions, which we encounter on the treks will range from easy trails, sometimes in forest, to occasional steep ascents and magnificent walks along scenic ridges.
 Conditions underfoot are notoriously changeable and can be tricky in Bhutan, as the country sits at the milder and wetter end of the Himalayan chain.
-We have graded this trek at the lower end of our MODERATE scale.
-It should be noted that trekking at altitudes above 3000 metres does make greater demands on the body than walking at low elevations, and is of itself challenging even for fit hikers.
-You will need to ensure you are physically prepared for the trek and you should be comfortable with walking for 4 to 6 hours each day over several days.
-These two classic treks should be within the capabilities of fit and active hikers
+Although this is not a difficult or sustained trekking holiday, it should be noted that trekking at altitudes above 3000 metres makes greater demands on the body than walking at low elevations, and is of itself challenging even for fit hikers.
+However, these two classic treks should be within the capabilities of all fit and active walkers